bartTC/django-memcache-status/README.rst

 ======================

 This app displays the current load and some statistics for your memcached_ instances in the index view of your Django admin section.
-It's tested with *Django 1.0.2* and *Django 1.1*.

 Installation
 ============